 In this article, we cover the following;

-- The basics of membership affiliate marketing and how it can speed your site’s growth
+- The basics of membership affiliate programs and how they can speed your site’s growth

 - Benefits of affiliate marketing for membership websites

 - How to tell whether an affiliate marketing program will work for your membership site

 - Best practices for creating and launching a membership site affiliate program

 Does your site fit this definition?
 Read on to learn how a membership site affiliate program can work for you.

 An affiliate program is a type of partner program where you form partnerships with content creators.

 This digital marketing strategy allows you to recruit bloggers, website owners, social media influencers, and other entrepreneurs to promote your membership site on their own platforms.